QnnOkabayashi/Quantum/README.md

 [   3.000 ]
 [   4.000 ]
 ```
-Providing `dims` will return a matrix of that shape, storing list values in row-major order.
+Providing `dims` will return a Matrix of that shape, storing list values in row-major order.

 ```python
 >>> Matrix([1,2,3,4], dims=(2,2))